wannain/python/README.md

 # Python
 The Algorithm of Python

-This repository conclude some familiar coding program in python. flask
+This repository includes some familiar coding program in python. flask